ryukinix/ryukinix.github.io/_posts/2016-04-29-FullTired.md

 ## The life

 I'm really tired.
 So tired that I really could sleep for a month and nothing would change.
-Wake up.
-Code | Suffering.
+Wake up. ~Suffering~ Code something.
 Sleep.

 ![the-life](http://www.animeclick.it/images/serie/WelcometotheNHK/WelcometotheNHK22.jpg)